 There are many definitions of corruption applied globally.
 The Foundation Radiohjälpen defines corruption as:

-Aim of the policy
+Aim and target group of the policy

-The objective of the policy is to clarify and counteract risks and other irregularities in the Foundation Radiohjälpens work.
-Anti-corruption shall be mainstreamed in all aspects of the Foundations work and the projects financed by the Foundation Radiohjälpen.
+The objective of the policy is to clarify and counteract risks and other irregularities within the organisation, and to mainstream anti-corruption measures in all aspects of the Foundation Radiohjälpen’s work, including the projects it finances. .
 An anti-corruption policy is a cornerstone in such work and should be taken into consideration in the preparation, implementation and follow-up of the operations.
+Through a systematic anti-corruption work, the Foundation Radiohjälpen aims to facilitate and create awareness about preventive measures that obstruct the incidence of mistakes, reveal errors and enable apt actions to be taken.
+The policy shall be applied by board members, all employees, interns and hired consultants.

 The policy

-Corruption and fraudulent behaviour is a contributing factor to poverty, degradation of the environment and weak management of resources.
-To counteract the negative impacts of corruption, and contribute to sustainable development and effective management of resources, the Foundation Radiohjälpen has a zero tolerance to corruption and fraudulent behaviour.
-The Foundation Radiohjälpens approach to corruption and other irregularities is to always prevent, never accept, always inform and always act, even in situations where such action can lead to delays, obstacles or stop of the operations.
+Corruption and fraudulent behaviour are factors which strongly contribute to sustained poverty, degradation of the environment and weak management of resources.
+Ultimately, it is the rights holders constituting the very target group of the Foundation Radiohjälpen’s work who are most severely affected by corruption and the misuse of funds.
+To counteract the negative impacts of corruption and help contribute to a sustainable development and an effective management of resources, the Foundation Radiohjälpen has a zero-tolerance approach to corruption and fraudulent behaviour.
+The Foundation Radiohjälpen’s approach to combat corruption is to always prevent, never accept, always inform and always act, even in situations in which such action can lead to delays, impediments or a complete suspension of activities.

-The Foundation Radiohjälpen shall immediately take action to stop corruption when suspected, and when applicable and relevant take legal action.
-National laws and regulations must be respected in international projects, but shall never serve as an excuse in support of corruption or unethical behaviour.
-The foundation Radiohjälpen abide to Swedish laws and regulations.
+The Foundation Radiohjälpen shall immediately act to stop corruption when detected, and when applicable and relevant take legal action.
+National legislation and regulations must be respected in international projects but shall never serve as an excuse in support of corruption or unethical behaviour.
+The Foundation Radiohjälpen abides by Swedish legislation and regulations.

-Corruption might occur where there is a possibility to gain personal benefits or gain.
-As corruption is difficult to detect, preventive work is vital.
-Awareness, efficient internal control systems and routines coupled with clear guidelines are therefore important measures to be used to prevent and detect corruption.
+Corruption might occur in situations where there is a possibility to gain personal benefits.
+As corruption is difficult to detect and costly to investigate, preventive work is crucial.
+Awareness, effective internal control systems and routines coupled with clear guidelines are important measures that shall be used to prevent and detect corruption.

+Transparency, accountability and participation

+The Foundation Radiohjälpen has as a fundamental norm to always prevent and never accept corruption, and to always act and inform in the event of suspected corruption.
+To combat corruption, the following core principles are important:

+Transparency – Maintaining a transparent organisation is very important to improve internal control and to strengthen trust towards employees, donors and partners as well as the people targeted by the organisation’s work.

+Accountability – To combat corruption, it is necessary that the persons responsible can be held accountable for their actions and decisions by the people/groups that have given them the trust to lead the organisation, and/or by legal authorities.

+Participation – The ability of partner organisations and their local partners on different levels to assert real ownership of and influence on all relevant processes of the funded projects is a precondition for combatting corruption.

 Area of application

-The anti-corruption policy applies to members of the board, employees at the Foundation Radiohjälpen as well as consultants or other people working for the Foundation Radiohjälpen (for example people that with, or for, Radiohjälpen visit projects or organisations).
+The anti-corruption policy applies to members of the board, employees and interns at the Foundation Radiohjälpen as well as consultants and other people working for the Foundation Radiohjälpen, including persons who accompany or in any way represent the Foundation Radiohjälpen during visits to funded projects and partner organisations.

-All employees have the responsibility to actively prevent corruption through being aware of, and identifying possible risks in all activities, and to always react and report suspicion of corruption or irregularities.
+All employees have a responsibility to actively prevent corruption through identifying and adapting to potential risks in all activities, and to always react and report suspicion of corruption or irregularities.

 International operations and projects